Disney Fantasy Cruise Tips

 Although my wife and I didn’t spend much time in the night clubs aboard our Disney Cruise, we were very impressed with the amenities.

 First, Mmost of the bars on the ship are grouped into one location.
 Essentially, you can walk into one lounge and get to the others by simply continuing to walk.

 Furthermore, each bar has a very cool theme.

 The D Lounge is a family friendly lounge that is not grouped with the other nightclubs where you can enjoy family games, bingo, karaoke, and dancing.

 Also, we saw the worst Karaoke performance EVER.
 Keep in mind, we are not judgmental of folks who have the courage to get up there and sing.
 However, this lady thought she was a good singer.

-Just view the video below and see for yourself – she starts singing at 3:13.
+Just view the video and see for yourself.

 More information on the Night Clubs and Lounges can be found here.